- Table of Contents

 5. Provide Emotional Support

 Acknowledge the emotional challenges that remote work can bring.
 Some team members may feel isolated or struggle with the blurred lines between work and home life.
 Be empathetic to their emotional needs, offering a listening ear and emotional support.
-Regular check-ins can provide a platform for team members to express their concerns and feelings.
+Regular check-ins can allow team members to express their concerns and feelings.

 6. Recognise Individual Achievements